microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/directory-deleteditems-restore.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Restore a recently deleted [application](../resources/application.md), [group](../resources/group.md), [servicePrincipal](../resources/serviceprincipal.md), [administrative unit](../resources/administrativeunit.md), or [user](../resources/user.md) object from [deleted items](../resources/directory.md).
 If an item was accidentally deleted, you can fully restore the item.
 This isn't applicable to security groups, which are deleted permanently.
+Also, restoring an application doesn't restore the associated service principal automatically.
+You must run call this API to explicitly restore the deleted service principal.

 A recently deleted item remains available for up to 30 days.
 After 30 days, the item is permanently deleted.